Setting Core Targets

 Conversion rate will then give you an idea of what proposals are actually meeting your customer needs.
 Low conversion rates mean that many of your proposals are falling to customers who aren’t interested, and it points to problems higher up the chain.

-Yield will give you an average revenue per deal and gross profit will measure whether your deals are actually making profit for the company.
+Gross Profit will measure whether your deals are actually making profit for the company.
 If you’re losing money on every deal, then you won’t be improving the fortunes of your business, but driving it into the ground.

 Accountability and up to date records are simply a measure of whether you are achieving the goals you set in your initial plan, and whether you are making them transparent to others.